Lautenschlager-id/transfromage/docs/Client.md

 >| eventName | `string` | ✔ | The name of the event. |
 >| callback | `function` | ✔ | The function that must be called when the event is triggered. |
 >
->Sets an event emitter that is triggered everytime the specific behavior happens.<br>
+>Sets an event emitter that is triggered everytime a specific behavior happens.<br>
 >See the available events in [Events](Events.md).
 >
 ---